 State regulators have additional specific requirements.
 SafeWork NSW, WorkSafe Victoria, SafeWork SA, and WorkSafe Queensland each publish guidance on construction site record-keeping.
 Check the requirements for the jurisdiction where you're working.
 They're consistent in principle, different in specifics.

 This is general information.
-For specific obligations applicable to your project and circumstances, consult your WHS advisor or legal counsel.
+For specific obligations applicable to your project and circumstances, consult your WHS adviser or legal counsel.

 What do my contracts require me to record?